maxsundell/maxsundell.se/_posts/2025-12-20-createmobileconfig.md

 ## 5. Create the policy in Intune

-The deployment flow is similar in other MDM solutions: create a custom profile policy, upload the `.mobileconfig`, then assign it to your target devices (or users, if supported).
+The deployment flow is similar in other MDM solutions: create a custom profile policy, upload the `.mobileconfig`, then assign it to your target devices/users.

 1. In Intune, go to **Devices** → **macOS** → **Configuration**.
 2. Click **Create** → **New policy**.